MilaNLProc/contextualized-topic-models/README.rst

     # n_sample how many times to sample the distribution (see the doc)
     ctm.get_doc_topic_distribution(testing_dataset, n_samples=20) # returns a (n_documents, n_topics) matrix with the topic distribution of each document

-**Advanced Notes:** We do not need to pass the spanish bag of word: the bag of words of the two languages will not be comparable!
-We are passing it to the model for compatibility reason, but you cannot get the output of the model (i.e., the predicted BoW of the trained language) and compare it with the testing language one.
+**Advanced Notes:** We do not need to pass the Spanish bag of word: the bag of words of the two languages will not be comparable!
+We are passing it to the model for compatibility reasons, but you cannot get the output of the model (i.e., the predicted BoW of the trained language) and compare it with the testing language one.

 Showing The Topic Word Cloud